etwk/blog/content/lists/books.md

 - [ ] The Children of Light and the Children of Darkness: A Vindication of Democracy and a Critique of Its Traditional Defense (Reinhold Niebuhr) #philosophy #bumingbai #must
 - [ ] Small Acts of Resistance: How Courage, Tenacity, and Ingenuity Can Change the World (Steve Crawshaw, John Jackson) #stories #activism
 - [ ] What's the Big Idea?: 30 Years of the Australia Institute (Anna Chang: editor, Alice Grundy: editor)
+- [ ] Lessons from Cats for Surviving Fascism (Stewart Reynolds)
+- [ ] Disaster Nationalism: The Downfall of Liberal Civilization (Richard Seymour)

 ### Foreign Affairs
 - [ ] World Order (Henry Kissinger) #history #politics

+## Primatology
+- [ ] Bonobo and Chimpanzee: The Lessons of Social Coexistence (Takeshi Furuichi)

 ## Psychology
 - [ ] Mirror Thinking: How Role Models Make Us Human